 The great missionary who travelled tirelessly establishing the Church throughout the vast area of the Guelph Mission was Father Caspar Matoga, who died at the age of 33 in 1856.
 He was born in Poland in 1823 , and came to Guelph on September 1, 1852.
 Except for a few months, when he had the use of a horse to carry clothing and other necessities for the poor whom he encountered, Father Matoga walked on his missionary journeys, covering the circuit of Mission stations five or six times a year.
 He would arrive in the morning, hear confessions, baptize, marry, anoint the sick, settle disputes, and teach catechism.
 Then at noon he would celebrate Mass, preach a sermon, give Benediction of the Blessed Sacrament, and continue with pastoral visitation throughout the afternoon.
 He endured great hardships and exhaustion, and survived two attempts on his life.
 Often he would simply lie down by the side of the road, to get a bit of rest, and then move on.
 On one of his trips this saintly priest became very ill, and walked 30 miles to Guelph, where he died on August 21, 1856.
 He is buried in the Church of Our Lady, beneath the Canadian Martyrs chapel.
 He was known as "indeffus animarum venator" - the indefatigable hunter of souls.

-In Guelph itself Father Holzer continued his activities.
+In Guelph itself, Father Holzer continued his activities.
 In 1857 he built the rectory and completed the convent.
 He intended the rectory to be the site of Ignatius College, and on May 7, 1862, a Bill was passed incorporating the College.
 But there were not enough students, and in a few years the College closed.
 In 1862 Bishop Farrell gave the Jesuits 6 acres of land for a residence and a future college.
 In 1861 Father Holzer founded St. Joseph's Hospital.
 He asked the St. Joseph Sisters of the Hamilton Diocese to be responsible for the Hospital, and on November 21, 1861 Sr. Alphonsus Sr. Antoinette, and Sr. Ignatius arrived to begin this work.
 At first they cared for the sick in a small stone building known as the Gate house, with room for 16 patients.
 In 1862 and 1877 this building was expanded, and a new Hospital was built in 1895.
 A new wing was added in 1925, and another in 1951.
 In 1956 a home for the aged was constructed.
-As we enter the final years of the twentieth century, a new Hospital is planned, the latest location for the work of caring for the sick which was begun in Guelph in 1861.
+Today, St. Joseph Health Centre is a fully-accredited, not-for-profit provider of resident long-term care, complex care, and rehabilitation services.

 On October 4, 1863, Bishop Farrell laid the cornerstone for a huge church which was meant to occupy most of the hill.
 The inscription in the cornerstone read: "His Lordship Right Rev. John Farrell, D.D., First Bishop of Hamilton, blessed and laid the first stone of this church, to be built to the honor of God, under the protection of the Blessed Virgin Mary, conceived without sin, and of St. Bartholomew, Apostle and patron of the Parish, the 4th day of October, the Feast of the Holy Rosary of the B.V.M., A.D., 1863.
 Pius IX, Pope; Flavian Turgeon, Archbishop; Very Revs.
 Ed.
 Gordon, V.G., JohnWalsh, V.G., Revs M.M.
 O'Shea, S. Maheaut, Ed.
 Gowalski, J. Holzer, S.J., Sup., Db.
 Petit, S.J., J. Archambault, S.J., N. Sorg, S.J., assisting Victoria, Queen; Lord Monck, Governor-General of Canada; H.W.
 Peterson, Mayor of Guelph."